neelin1/slop_bot/README.md

 ## Info-Videos Branch

-The `info-videos` branch contains instructions and tools for running information videos generation.
+The `info-videos` branch contains instructions and tools for running information videos generation in it's respective Readme.md.
 This functionality **cannot** be merged into the main branch due to conflicting dependencies with the core platform.

 To access the information video generation tools as showin in the slideshow.